jcheung4/DSC180B-Website/index.md

 </p>

 <p class="fade-in-text-3">
 Our initiative employs computer vision with Google Street View to automate the monitoring of utility poles, boosting the accuracy and efficiency of current database maintenance practices.
 Utility pole monitoring has traditionally been a tedious and error-prone process.
-By harnessing a rich dataset from Google Street View, we've developed an automated system to detect and analyze utility poles across different locations, streamlining the monitoring process and offering scalable benefits.
+By harnessing a rich dataset from Google Street View, we've developed an automated system to detect and identify the material quality of utility poles across different locations, streamlining the monitoring process and offering scalable benefits.
 </p>

 <h2 class="fade-in-text-4">Our Methods</h2>